zenstackhq/zenstack-docs/blog/ocp/index.md

 }
 ```

-Thanks to the table inheritance, we don’t have duplicate all the common fields that has been moved into the `Content` model.
+Thanks to the table inheritance, we don’t have to duplicate all the common fields that have been moved into the `Content` model.
 Having said that, you can still see some repetitive thing need to be done for every new concrete type:

 - ***Need to add the `content` relation field for each new type.***
 - ***Need to add the reversed relation field in `Content` model.***